-Chat, on the other hand, boasts 85%+ open rates — 4.25x that of email.
-That means if you send an automated chat message retargeting a cart abandoner, that customer is 4.25x more likely to read through your message and respond than they are to an email.
-And when you send someone a chat message reminding them of an abandoned cart, you can ask directly why they didn’t buy — perhaps the price was too high, in which case you might offer them a coupon code.
-Or perhaps they couldn’t find shipping info or a delivery date — which you can then provide right in the chat message.
+Messaging, on the other hand, boasts 85%+ open rates — 4.25x that of email.
+That means if you send an automated mobile message retargeting a cart abandoner, that customer is 4.25x more likely to read through your message and respond than they are to an email.
+And when you send someone a message reminding them of an abandoned cart, you can ask directly why they didn’t buy — maybe the price was too high, in which case you might offer them a coupon code.
+Or perhaps they couldn’t find shipping info or a delivery date — which you can then provide right in the message flow on their phone.

-Then, when they’re ready to buy, you can lead the customer directly from the chat into their cart — with their abandoned items ready to be checked out.
-That’s why Chat Marketing is the easiest, most frictionless way to recover abandoned carts and reengage online window shoppers.
+Then, when they’re ready to buy, you can lead the customer directly from the messaging app into their cart — with their abandoned items ready to be checked out.
+That’s why mobile messaging is the easiest, most frictionless way to recover abandoned carts and reengage online window shoppers.

-In fact, the entire purchase itself can be made inside the chat conversation.
-A chatbot can use a customer’s specific data — which the bot has already collected — to recommend a product, or to offer a quick purchase on an item a customer has previously viewed.
-The bot can also offer preprogrammed choices for delivery times, or even take a credit card, finalize, and confirm an order — all inside Facebook Messenger.
+In fact, the entire purchase itself can be made inside the messaging conversation.
+AI-powered messaging technology can use customer-specific, first-party data (from their volunteered product preferences to their online buying patterns) to recommend a product, or to offer a quick purchase on an item a customer has previously viewed.
+It can also offer pre-programmed choices for delivery times, or even take a credit card, finalize, and confirm an order — all within the messaging app.

-Thus, Chat Marketing drives a customer towards purchase faster and more efficiently than any other medium.
+Thus, mobile messaging drives a customer towards purchase faster and more efficiently than any other medium.
 In the digital ecommerce sphere, where people conduct a huge amount of research and assessment themselves, they still crave guidance.
-Your chatbot is the guide that drives them towards purchase.
+Your mobile messaging sequence is the guide that drives them towards purchase.